-10 Ensemble-based data assimilation (Asch et al., 2016; Law et al., 2015; Reich and Cotter, 2015) aims to estimate the state of some dynamical system in a Bayesian framework, and describes the uncertainty through an ensemble of possible states.
+Ensemble-based data assimilation (Asch et al., 2016; Law et al., 2015; Reich and Cotter, 2015) aims to estimate the state of some dynamical system in a Bayesian framework, and describes the uncertainty through an ensemble of possible states.
 Describing the distribution of state uncertainty to sufficient accuracy requires very large ensembles, a phenomenon referred to as the curse of dimensionality (Tan et al., 2018; Snyder et al., 2008).
 Several techniques such as the principle of maximum entropy (Jaynes, 2003) attempt to alleviate this burden by prescribing a distribution constrained by known information.
 The ensemble Kalman filter (Burgers et al., 1998; Evensen, 1994, 2009), constraints the underlying distributions only by the ensemble mean and covariance; the application of Bayes' rule transforms an assumed prior normal distribution into an assumed posterior normal distribution.
-Recent attempts to apply particle filters to high dimensional systems (Bocquet, 2018; Van Leeuwen, 2009; Van Leeuwen et al., 2019) have seen some success.
-However, particle filters are not yet competitive with other state-of-the-art methods such as the ensemble Kalman filter.

 Previous work (Popov et al., 2020) has focused on augmenting the information represented by the ensemble with information derived from covariance shrinkage through a surrogate ensemble in the ensemble transform Kalman filter.
 In this paper, we extend this idea to the ensemble transport particle filter (ETPF, Reich (2013)).
-ETPF transports a given ensemble that represents the posterior distribution using importance sampling (Liu, 2008), to another, equally sampled, ensemble whose moments, in the limit of infinitely many particles, approach the moments of the correct posterior distribution.
-Like all particle filters, ETPF is susceptible to weight collapse.
+The ETPF transports a given ensemble that represents the posterior distribution using importance sampling (Liu, 2008), to another, equally sampled, ensemble whose moments, in the limit of infinitely many particles, approach the moments of the correct posterior distribution.
+Like all particle filters, the ETPF is susceptible to weight collapse.
+Recent attempts to apply particle filters to high dimensional systems (Farchi and Bocquet, 2018; Van Leeuwen, 2009; Van Leeuwen et al., 2019) have seen some success.
+However, particle filters are not yet competitive with other state-of-the-art methods such as the ensemble Kalman filter.

 This work explores a new approach to particle rejuvenation, which is necessary to prevent weight collapse in particle filters.
 Rejuvenation in particle filters is a particular type of stochastic regularization (Musso et al., 2001), and is typically implemented in a heuristic manner.
 Instead of heuristics, our approach makes use of prior information to enrich the ensemble subspace.
-The new contributions of this work are as follows: (1) we introduce an alternative way of performing particle rejuvenation in ETPF by incorporating climatological covariance information; (2) we accomplish this by augmenting the dynamical (model) ensemble with synthetic anomalies with optimal scaling, accompanied by a statistically correct estimator; and (3) we show that this rejuvenation method significantly improves the analysis quality for low dynamical ensemble sizes.
+The new contributions of this work are as follows: (1) we introduce an alternative way of performing particle rejuvenation in the ETPF by incorporating climatological covariance information; (2) we accomplish this by augmenting the dynamical (model) ensemble with synthetic anomalies with optimal scaling, accompanied by a statistically correct estimator; and (3) we show that this rejuvenation method significantly improves the analysis quality for low dynamical ensemble sizes.

 This paper is organized as follows.
 Section 2 reviews the concept of Bayesian inference with the addition of prior information, and its implementation in the context of importance sampling.
 Section 3 discusses the ensemble transform particle filter and its canonical rejuvenation heuristic.
-The concept of stochastic covariance shrinkage is proposed in Section 4, and ETPF is extended to make use of this shrinkage.
+The concept of stochastic covariance shrinkage is proposed in Section 4, and the ETPF is extended to make use of this shrinkage.
 Numerical experiment results are reported in Section 5.
 Concluding remarks are drawn in Section 6.

-2 Optimal coupling with prior information and the ensemble transform particle filter where $\pi{X^{\mathrm{f}}}(X \mid P)$ represents the prior state probability density conditioned by all other relevant information, and $\pi{Y\mid X^{\mathrm{f}}}(Y \mid X, P)$ is the observational likelihood conditioned by the forecast and the prior information.
-Here we consider the finite dimensional case where $X^{\mathrm{f}}, X^{\mathrm{a}} \in \mathbb{R}^n$, $Y \in \mathbb{R}^m$, where the supports of the probability densities $\pi{X^{\mathrm{f}}}$ and $\pi{X^{\mathrm{a}}}$ are subsets of the respective spaces.
+2 Optimal coupling with prior information and the ensemble transform particle filter where $\pi(X\mid P)$ represents the prior state probability density conditioned by all other relevant information, and $\pi(Y\mid X,P)$ is the observational likelihood conditioned by the forecast X^{f} and the prior information P. Here we consider the finite dimensional case where $X^{\mathrm{f}}, X^{\mathrm{a}} \in \mathbb{R}^n, Y \in \mathbb{R}^m$, where the supports of the prior and posterior probability densities are subsets of the respective spaces.